PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 - The preview package install location - $env:LOCALAPPDATA\Local\Programs\\PowerShell-Preview
   - If path exists, Provide an error "PowerShell 7 Preview is already installed, use --clobber to overwrite existing installation"
+- Detect if Powershell is in use in the target folder and provide error "PowerShell is currently in use.
+Please close all Powershell instances and run the command from Start->Run or cmd.exe."
 - The installer should update the `$ENV:PATH` and Users PATH in the registry.
 - The installer should enable Microsoft Updates for scope AllUsers.
 - The command should show a progress bar during the download and installation of PowerShell 7.